-The Building System Law Reform programme is a series of reforms to building laws to lift the efficiency and quality of building work, and provide fairer outcomes if things go wrong.
+The Building System Reforms are a series of changes to building laws to lift the efficiency and quality of building work, and provide fairer outcomes if things go wrong.

-The Building System Law Reform programme was established to address the issues in construction that hinder productivity, efficiency, and the delivery of safe, healthy and durable buildings.
+The Building System Reforms address the issues in construction that hinder productivity, efficiency, and the delivery of safe, healthy and durable buildings.
 The programme also supports the Government's broader housing priorities to speed up the supply of housing and create an economy that grows and works for all New Zealanders.

 The reforms will make building consenting more efficient and will make it easier and faster to use new and innovative building methods and products, such as off-site and modular component manufacturing.

 The programme also aims to give building consent authorities and homeowners greater confidence that the people building homes are making well-informed decisions about building products and methods.